Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 - Zhefan Xu, Di Deng, and Kenji Shimada, “Autonomous UAV Exploration of Dynamic Environments via Incremental Sampling and Probabilistic Roadmap”, IEEE Robotics and Automation Letters (RA-L), 2021. [\[paper\]](https://ieeexplore.ieee.org/document/9362184) [\[video\]](https://youtu.be/ileyP4DRBjU?si=KFJLt-rLCa3tFaRH)

 ## VI.
 Acknowledgement
-The author would like to express his sincere gratitude to Professor Kenji Shimada for his great support and all CERLAB UAV team members who contribute to the development our research.
+The author would like to express his sincere gratitude to Professor Kenji Shimada for his great support and all CERLAB UAV team members who contribute to the development this research.

 ## VII.
 Write at the End
 This repository concludes my first two-year Ph.D. work at CMU, and I would like to share it to contribute to the autonomous UAV research community.
 At the beginning, I truly felt the frustration as an autonomous robot researcher due to the lack of a comprehensive development framework.
 As a result, I hope my code can provide researchers a comprehensive and easy-to-understand platform and let them focus on algorithm/theory design instead of the software pipeline.
 In the meanwhile, this research and developed framework are not perfect and can be further improved; <ins>**thus, I am actively looking for collaborators in research and development to improve the UAV/robot autonomy level.
 Please don't hesitate to reach out for potential collaboration!**<ins>